sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 To get a better understanding of how this connects to passphrases, let's work through another example.

-As part of a separate project, I created [a word list of 18,250](https://github.com/sts10/generated-wordlists/blob/main/lists/basic.txt).
+As part of a separate project, I created [a word list of 18,250 words](https://github.com/sts10/generated-wordlists/blob/main/lists/basic.txt).
 It's important to note that this list is NOT uniquely decodable.

 What if we wanted to make this list uniquely decodable?
 We're going to have to eliminate some words from the list.
-How should we go about it?
+But how should we go about picking which words to remove?

 * The most frequent word length on the list is 5 characters.
 We could eliminate all words that are not 5 characters.
 This would leave 1,802 words on the list.
 * We could remove all prefix words.
 This would leave 13,312 words.